sakaiproject/sakai/samigo/README.import_export.txt

 character data, and will then accept non-XHTML and even bad HTML.

 7. Fix for JSF corruption of XML export.
     a.
 In some builds of the portal we are seeing the addition of one or more blank lines on export by JSF itself.
 The XML spcification does not allow this.
 As of 2.01 have added a fix that any XML file with extra blank lines will have these trimmed on import so that exported files will always import.
     b.
 If you wish to import Sakai exports into other systems, or validating XML editors, you may need to remove blank lines before the XML declaration.
 (SAK-1499)
+    c.
+Export in Firefox.
+If you wish to import Sakai exports in Firefox

 8. Respondus.
 Fixed in 2.01.
 Respondus questions with missing score can be edited.